github-vet/rangeclosure-findings/README.md

 1. **Mitigated** :+1: - the captured loop variable does not escape the block of the for loop, no undesirable behavior can occur.
 1. **Desirable Behavior** :rocket: - the current capture semantics are required for the correct operation of the program.
 Changing the behavior of the compiler would break this code.

-Findings can be classified by the community by adding emoji reactions to the issue.
+Findings can be classified by the community by marking the listed emoji reactions to each finding.
 A separate bot will gather the community assessment and consider it in addition to the assessment of experts.

 ### Desirable Behavior